yvanin/very-reactive/readme.md

 });
 ```
 ### Usage
-State of the React's component becomes wired to an Observable/EventStream, you don't need to specify `getInitialState`, but `componentDidMount` will be executed.
+The state of the React's component becomes wired to an Observable/EventStream and you don't need to specify `getInitialState`.
+The function `componentDidMount` will be executed as usual.

-After the component is created, the source reactive collection will have a `disposeReactSubscribers()` function which disposes observers/unsubscribes from a reactive collection.
-Behind the scenes observers are stored in `.reactSubscribers` array of the source.
+After the component is created, the source reactive collection will have `disposeReactSubscribers()` function which disposes observers/unsubscribes from a reactive collection.
+Behind the scenes observers are stored in `reactSubscribers` array of the source.
 ### License
 The MIT License.